-Applications from organizations seeking funding to support range improvement projects will be evaluated and treated in the same manner as general grant applications.
-However, range grant applications typically undergo additional review based on Foundation policies and IRS regulations.
+Applications from organizations seeking funding to support range improvement projects will be evaluated and treated in the same manner as General Grant Applications.
+Required documents are:

 Letters from clubs or ranges that describe how the project will benefit NRA members, club members, or potential members do not show a public benefit.
 Such letters will be disregarded, and you will be requested to provide additional documentation demonstrating a public benefit before the application can move forward.

 The NRA Foundation is a 501(c)(3) charitable organization.
 Contributions are tax-deductible to the full extent allowed by law.
 The NRA Foundation Tax ID number is: 52-1710886